AuroraBertaOldham/SharpFNT/README.md

 # SharpFNT

 ## Introduction
-SharpFNT is a C# library for reading Angel Code bitmap fonts.
-This is still a work in progress.
-Support for the XML and text formats are a work in progess.
+SharpFNT is a C# library for reading and writing [Angel Code bitmap fonts](http://www.angelcode.com/products/bmfont/).
+The binary, XML, and text formats are all supported.
+This is still a work in progress and is not ready for use.
 This will be available on Nuget later.

 ## Possible Future Additions
 1. An optional library for creating the character rectangles for rendering and measuring.
-1. Support for pre version 3 of the format.
+1. Support for earlier versions of the format.
 1. Additional target frameworks.

 ## License